Our goal in Health Education is to provide Binghamton University students with the tools and information you need to maintain your good health.

-- Dozens of enthusiastic student educators in our REACH internship program
+- Enthusiastic student educators in our REACH internship program

 Our office hours are Monday through Friday, 8:30 a.m. to 4:30 p.m.

-The Health Education Office has moved from its temporary location, Fine Arts 187G, to the newly renovated space in Decker Student Health Services.
-The entrance to the new office is the outside staircase to the far right of the Decker Student Health Services building.
+The Health Education Office is in Decker Student Health Services.
+The entrance to the office is the outside staircase to the far right of the Decker Student Health Services building.
 Students with disabilities can access our office by going through the main entrance and speaking to someone at the front desk.

 To reach us, please call 607-777-2254, fax 607-777-2881 or e-mail email@example.com